Impact of labor productivity on the economy, business development and quality of work life

 Effects on income and quality of life

-Influence on wages and working conditions
+Influence on salaries and working conditions

 Labor productivity and business development

-The labor productivity It is key for companies to optimize the use of their resources and achieve greater profitability in their daily operations.
+The labor productivity it is key for companies to optimize the use of their resources and achieve greater profitability in their daily operations.

-By improving productivity, companies can reduce costs, increase profits, and ensure sustained growth in a competitive market.
+By improving productivity, companies can reduce costs, increase profits and ensure sustained growth in a competitive market.

 Optimization of resources and profitability

-This translates into a better allocation of human, technological, and financial capital, generating a virtuous cycle of business improvement and expansion.
+This translates into a better allocation of human, technological and financial capital, generating a virtuous cycle of business improvement and expansion.

-Business competitiveness and sustainability
+Competitiveness and business sustainability

 Labor productivity is essential for companies to maintain their competitiveness in the face of market changes and globalization.